Last update: 04/03/2022

 of senior management roles for 2025

-Santander Scholarships Women | W50 Leadership - London School of Economics: Now
+Santander Women | W50 Leadership - LSE

-But for most graduates from the Santander Scholarships Women | W50 Leadership - London School of Economics, something greater than the programme’s training and recognition is the bond of sisterhood each one forges with the other 49 students.
-"On the first day of the programme, we were just students; now we’re friends, mentors and a source of inspiration to take on new challenges", said former student Montse Puig, corporate director at Tangelo Games.
+Beyond the training and recognition that the Santander Women | W50 Leadership - London School of Economics scholarship bestows, most women who experienced the programme see its value in the sisterhood it encourages among its 50 participants.
+“On the first day of the programme, we were mere participants.
+Now, we’re friends, mentors and a source of inspiration to face new challenges”, says Monste Puig, corporate director at Tangelo Games and programme alumna.

-According to "Is Gender Diversity Profitable?
-Evidence from a Global Survey", a study by Ernst & Young (EY) and Peterson Institute, having women in leadership roles can help raise a company’s earnings by up to 6%.
-According to "Women in Business and Management: The business case for change", a 2019 report by the International Labour Organization (ILO), companies that had a significant number of women managers increased productivity by more than 50% and developed substantially more creative and innovative strategies.
+According to Is Gender Diversity Profitable?
+Evidence from a Global Survey, a study by Ernst & Young (EY) and the Peterson Institute, having women in leadership roles could increase a company’s profits by 6%.
+Furthermore, the International Labour Organization’s (ILO) 2019 report, Women in leadership bring better business performance, shows that companies with a high number of women in senior-level roles have raised productivity by more than 50% and substantially improved creative strategies for innovation.